EmFresh/GameEngines-Assignment-1/README.md

 ## Assets Used
 ### Assets Used For Aesthetics:
-The folowing was used for any models you see in the project that are not default\
+The folowing was used for any models you see in the project that are not default
-\

 * https://assetstore.unity.com/packages/3d/environments/industrial/cartoon-city-model-pack-68048

 ### DLL Management Code:
-The fallowing was used as a way to load/un-load DLLs while unity is still running\
+The fallowing was used as a way to load/un-load DLLs while unity is still running to streamline testing
-\

 * https://jacksondunstan.com/articles/3945

 ## Screen Shots